easypassHSG/FCS/README.md

 ---
 ## Assignments
-Below you find all assignments from the last semesters.
+Below you find assignments from the last courses.
 Please note that they are not exactly the same as your current assignments.
-However, most cover the same topics and therefore can help you as a guideline to solve your current assignments.
+However, most cover the same topics and therefore can help you as a guideline to solve your current assignments and prepare for the exam.

-### Assignments Autumn Semester 2019

-### Assignments Spring Semester 2020
+You can find the assignments [here](Assignments/HS2019).